aubeto/aubeto/README.md

 # Hi mundo, its me, Alex 👋
 ## About Me
-- Aprendiz Nivel -0
+- Aprendiz Nivel 0
-- Un poco old
+- Un poco menos old
 - y así